 Can you remember the last time you bought a licensed CD or a program and set it up on your PC?
 I bet you will have a hard time remembering that.
-And that’s for a reason, as the majority of apps you use in your work or everyday lives are results of SaaS development.
+And that’s for a reason, as the majority of apps you use in your work or everyday lives are the results of SaaS application development.

-Thanks to SaaS development, businesses successfully provide their services using cloud computing and subscription-based monetization models.
-As of 2021 the overall market value of Saas apps reaches about $145.5 billion.
+Thanks to SaaS-based application development, businesses successfully provide their services using cloud computing and subscription-based monetization models.
+As of 2021, the overall market value of SaaS apps reaches about $145.5 billion.
 And this number is expected to reach $171.9 billion by 2022.

-Though much demanded and popular, SaaS application development is at the same time a very competitive business domain.
-So building a SaaS application is inconceivable without knowing the basics of SaaS development.
+Though much demanded and popular, SaaS app development is at the same time a very competitive business domain.

 I have dealt with SaaS mobile and web app development multiple times.
 And from my experience, I know all the ins and outs of this process.